gctronic/stm32f4-discovery-aseba/doc/bootloader-aseba.md

 urlcolor: blue
 linkcolor: black
 abstract: |
-    The Aseba programming environment includes a bootloader protocol that can be used to upgrades nodes over different transport layers.
+    The Aseba programming environment includes a bootloader protocol that can be used to upgrade nodes over different transport layers.
     Currently, this includes TCP, HTTP, CAN and serial ports.
     A port of the Aseba bootloader for STM32 was implemented, supporting upgrade via CAN.
     This document presents how to use it.